yy6linda/synthetic-ehr-benchmarking/README.md

 The figure below describes the benchmarking framework, which involves three phases - Synthetic EHR data generation,  multifaceted assessment and model recommendation.

+The result of this work has been made public in the arxiv paper [A Multifaceted Benchmarking of Synthetic Electronic Health Record Generation Models](https://arxiv.org/abs/2208.01230)

 ![image](./data/Figure1.png)

 ## Synthetic EHR data generation